Community Development: 5 Reasons this Fulfilling Career is Perfect for You

 Why study community development?

-Community development an effective approach that’s all about working alongside people in vulnerable communities, and empowering them to improve their own lives and help themselves.
+Community development is an effective approach that’s all about working alongside people in vulnerable communities, and empowering them to improve their own lives and help themselves.
 Building resilient communities enables us to support each other, to band together in hard times, and to grow into a better society.

 Here are five reasons why you should get into this brilliant, fulfilling field.